 This facility sorts and separates the mixed materials from our bins into different material types.
 VISY Recycling use our kerbside recycling to manufacture products from paper, glass, cardboard, and some plastics, right here in Sydney!
 Other materials including steel and aluminium have strong market demand from other companies in NSW.

-While recycling collected in the City continues to be turned into new products, the recycling industry in Australia and internationally is undergoing significant challenges and changes.
-In 2018, China implemented the National Sword policy, placing stringent restrictions on the import of recyclable materials.
-Other countries, including Malaysia and India are also in the process of placing restrictions on imports of international recycling.
-The impacts of these restrictions are still reverberating across the Australian recycling industry, which had previously sent nearly half of all recycling collected in Australia overseas for processing.
+While recycling collected in the City continues to be turned into new products, the recycling industry in Australia and internationally underwent significant challenges and changes when in 2018, China implemented the National Sword policy, placing stringent restrictions on the import of recyclable materials.
+Other countries, including Malaysia and India are also placed restrictions on imports of international recycling.
+The impacts of these restrictions impacted the Australian recycling industry, which had previously sent nearly half of all recycling collected in Australia overseas for processing.

 Recycling from City of Canada Bay households is still being recycled.
-But more needs to be done to strengthen local processing infrastructure and markets.
-The City of Canada Bay, along with councils across Australia, State and Federal governments, and industry are working together to implement strategies to develop stronger markets for recycling, including by supporting the Local Government NSW Save Our Recycling campaign, which calls for the State government to greatly increase investment in the local industry.
-New markets may require cleaner, less contaminated material so it is important that we all continue to recycle and reduce contamination in order to provide the best recycling products.
+But more needs to be done to strengthen Local processing infrastructure and markets have been strengthened and councils across Australia, State and Federal governments, and industry are working together with strategies to develop stronger markets for recycling.
+It is important that we all continue to recycle and reduce contamination in order to provide the best recycling products.

 To help us recycle right, we ask residents to avoid single-use plastics and reuse where possible.
 We also ask residents to continue their great efforts with home recycling and to minimise the amount of contamination in their yellow bins.